Solar-network/docs/docs/tutorials/node/setupdevnet.md

 ?
 Can you confirm? › (y/N)
 ```

-With that we have successfully installed Swipechain Devnet Core and published our configuration options.
+With that we have successfully installed Solar Devnet Core and published our configuration options.

-#### Configuring Swipechain Devnet Core Database
+#### Configuring Solar Devnet Core Database

-The Swipechain Devnet Core essential configuration is to configure database parameters.
+The Solar Devnet Core essential configuration is to configure database parameters.
 You will be presented with a prompt:

 ```bash
 Would you like to configure the database? [y/N]: